In Russia, recovery of damages is a universal remedy available for a wronged party.

 According to the new rules, the causal link between the damage suffered and the breach will be established if such damage is deemed a normal consequence of the breach committed by the defendant.
 This is a new principle for the courts.
 Previously, the court required that the causal link is also proved with 'absolute certainty'.

-Though the above amendments were introduced in relation to contractual damages, they should also apply in the context of tortuous liability.
+Though the above amendments were introduced in relation to contractual damages, they should also apply in the context of tortious liability.

 ii 'Concrete' and 'abstract' methods for calculating damages